-A major task in 2012, as part of the commissioning process, is the creation of the Multifrequency Snapshot Sky Survey (MSSS).
+As part of the commissioning process the Multifrequency Snapshot Sky Survey (MSSS) has been conducted.
 For MSSS the whole Northern sky will be measured with HBA and LBA antennas.

-In Germany twelve institutions, including Bielefeld University, are forming the German Long Wavelength consortium (GLOW).
-This consortium coordinates the German contribution to the ILT.
+The German Long Wavelength consortium (GLOW) coordinates the German contribution to the ILT.

-Sternwarte Hamburg and Bielefeld University are planing to build a sixth German LOFAR station near Hamburg.
+Sternwarte Hamburg and Bielefeld University operate the LOFAR station DE609 in Norderstedt near Hamburg.

 The Bielefeld cosmology group is participating in the LOFAR Key Science Project Surveys / Cosmology.
 We work on:

 1. Quality control of LOFAR catalogues used for cosmology.

 3. Autocorrelation function.